isabella232/scope-services/walk-through.rst

   [status, response_message].concat([/* array with callback context */])

-The service list which is returned as the payload of the ``connect`` callback is basically only needed for compatibility reasons with the `STP/0` protocol.
+The service list which is returned as the payload of the ``connect`` callback is only needed for compatibility reasons with the `STP/0` protocol.
 As soon as the client gets it, it will call ``services.scope.requestHostInfo()`` in ``client`` in ``on_host_connected``.
-The scope service is enabled by default so that it can be used right away.
+The scope service is enabled by default so that it can be used immediately.
 This should cause the following log entries:

 .. code-block:: none